-Chernobyl is a fascinating experience, a visit here takes you into an abandoned world which remains fixed in time, and largely unchanged since that day in 1986.
+Chernobyl is fascinating, a visit here takes you into an abandoned world which remains fixed in time, and largely unchanged since that fateful day in 1986.
+Chernobyl may not appeal to everyone however visitor numbers continue to rise as inquisitive travellers flock to Chernobyl in the search for knowledge, learning about its hero’s and the far reaching consequences of the Chernobyl disaster.

 The town of Chernobyl is located around 90 kilometres northeast of the Ukrainian capital Kiev, in normal circumstances it would have been unlikely to have ever come to worldwide prominence, but on the 26th April 1986 an event occurred that would cause the name Chernobyl to be known around the world.
 On that date reactor No. 4 at the Chernobyl Nuclear Power Plant suffered a catastrophic failure during a supposedly routine test.
 The immediate failure produced a destructive steam explosion and later an open-air graphite fire.
 The fire sent plumes of fission products into the atmosphere which, in turn, led to radioactive fall-out over a large part of the western USSR and Europe, the effects of which are still being experienced today.
 Chernobyl would prove to be the most significant nuclear power plant accident in history.